caangeenbrug-fv/k3s-msg-app-excercise/README.md

 ### 5. Accessing the App

-- Map any required hostnames (such as those used in Ingress) to `127.0.0.1` in your `/etc/hosts` file if needed.
 - Access the app via your browser or with tools like `curl` at `http://localhost` or the configured hostname.
+For example like this: `curl -XGET http://messaging-app.localhost/healthcheck`.

 ## Key Features Demonstrated